 *This post contains affiliate links, see my disclosure policy for more information.*

 First I’ll say that I was very disappointed in out local dollar store this year.
 They had nothing out when I went shopping.
-And for things like buckets and shovels I’d rather get them there so I’m not spending a fortune on something that is going to get stepped on and broken or for the dog to chew.
+And for things like buckets and shovels I’d rather get them there so I’m not spending a fortune on something that is going to get stepped on and broken or for the dog to chew, or best case, left outside and blown away.

 - chalk – color core and glitter!